jpreecedev/developerhandbook/src/pages/node-express-passport-authentication-mini-series/index.md

 - How to build a login and registration page, using Material UI
 - How to set-up Passport.js with JSON Web Tokens (JWT)
 - How to make your application flexible and configurable using _dotenv_
-- How to set-up MongoDb using Docker.
-We will also use Mongoose to simplify database calls, and Mongo Memory Server for effective unit testing
+- How to set-up MongoDB using Docker.
+We will also use Mongoose to simplify database calls, and MongoDB Memory Server for effective unit testing
 - How to extend the login/registration options with both **Google** and **Facebook** Passport strategies
 - How to introduce role-based authorisation, so you can restrict access to certain sections of the website.